Karlijnvh/MultiplayerWithPhoton/README.md

   - Displays the list of available rooms in the current lobby.
 - **Game UI Manager**:
   - Displays real-time gameplay events through a logging system (e.g., player spawn notifications, kill events).
+  - Displays game timer, which indicates the time remaining until the game over.
+  - Showing leaderboard on game over and then exiting room after some delay.
 - **Deathmatch UI**:
   - Includes **room list UI** for selecting and joining available matches.
   - Shows **player list** within a room.